 Minamoto 4305 Clayton Rd, Concord 925-687-7770

 Since Suwa closed several years ago at Todos Santos, there has not been an authentic Japanese operated restaurant that has completely measured up.
-That was until dedicated staff of Minamoto came to Concord to combine quality ingredients with artistic presentation that sets this restaurant apart from their competitors.
+That was until dedicated staff of Minamoto came to Concord to combine quality ingredients with an artistic presentation that sets this restaurant apart from their competitors.

 Minamoto has its roots going back to 1971 when Shoichi Imanaka, an aspiring chef from Osaka, Japan, arrived in San Francisco and soon after he founded Tsuruyoshi #2 with his brother.
 They later started Isobune® Sushi, which introduced the “Original Sushi Boat Restaurant, the first of its kind in the USA.

-The high quality fresh sushi grade fish they use (Their Maguro was a rare dark crimson red), the artistry in the way their food is cut and served is the type of quality seldom seen outside of Japan.
+The high-quality fresh sushi grade fish they use (Their Maguro was a rare dark crimson red), the artistry in the way their food is cut and served is the type of quality seldom seen outside of Japan.
 Head Chef Paul Tanaka puts on a clinic with every dish he prepares like a program on the Cooking Channel.

-If one ventures past the many types of sushi and raw fish bar, there are also the traditional hot Japanese offerings.
+If one venture past the many types of sushi and raw fish bar, there are also the traditional hot Japanese offerings.
 When I had lunch, we started with an appetizer of Agedashi Tofu which was deep fried with a pleasing sweet and sour sauce.
 My friend had an order of melt in your mouth tempura which had plenty of large shrimp cooked to perfection.
-I had salmon teriyaki which was grilled without being over cooked and was served with combination vegetables which were perfectly done in a subtle soy sauce.
+I had salmon teriyaki which was grilled without being overcooked and was served with combination vegetables which were perfectly done in a subtle soy sauce.

 Minamoto is slightly more expensive than most local Japanese restaurants and sushi bars but their quality and attention to detail make visiting there a worthwhile culinary adventure.